Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 ### Model Interpretability
 - `0-interpretability_modelos.ipynb`: Analyze and understand the inner workings of the models.

+### API
+- `api.py`: A fully operational API that enables efficient POST request handling and result retrieval.
+- Additionally, a Dockerfile is included to simplify its deployment and usage.

 ## Future Implementation Roadmap

-- `API`: Development of a robust API to facilitate integration and programmatic interaction with the model.
 - `Web App`: Creation of an interactive web application to democratize the use of the model and enable real-time access.